 This tool is applied to tracks only.
-Below are the four ways to get a track on the map.
+There are four ways to get a track on the map.

 Choose a track in the dropdown list.
 Point to a track to get accurate information about any point in a tooltip.
 This point will be highlighted with the pulsating circle.
 Double-click at any place of the track (or even on the map), and the nearest to your click message will be found and indicated by the marker.
 The map will be centered on this point.
 The information from a track's tooltip can be copied to the buffer.